Amanda Anisimova: Early life and background

-Junior career
+Juniors

-Anisimova achieved a career high ITF junior ranking of No. 2 in the world in 2016.
+Anisimova achieved a career-high ITF junior ranking of No. 2 in the world in 2016.
 Early in her junior career she entered the 2015 Abierto Juvenil Mexicano ranked outside the top 300, but unexpectedly won the high-level Grade A tournament at age 14.
 She continued to excel in 2016, winning the Grade 1 Copa del Café and reaching the final at the Grade A Copa Gerdau.
-On the strength of these results Anisimova was the No. 2 seed at the French Open.
-In her second career junior Grand Slam tournament, she became the first American finalist at the girls' event since Ashley Harkleroad in 2002 before finishing runner-up to Rebeka Masarova.
+On the strength of these results, Anisimova was the No. 2 seed at the French Open.
+In her second Grand Slam tournament, she became the first American finalist at the girls' event since Ashley Harkleroad in 2002.
+However, she lost the final to Rebeka Masarova.
 During the summer, she competed in the USTA Girls' 18s National Championship as the No. 5 seed and finished in 4th place.

-As a 15-year-old Anisimova won two more big titles, the first at the Grade 1 Yucatán Cup in late 2016 and the second at the Grade A Copa Gerdau in early 2017 where she had been a finalist a year earlier.
-Following these titles, she played in only two more ITF junior tournaments that year, both of which were Grand Slams.
-She capped off her junior career by winning her first Grand Slam title at the US Open, where she defeated fellow American Coco Gauff in the final and did not drop a set during the tournament.
+As a 15-year-old Anisimova won two more big titles, the first at the Grade-1 Yucatán Cup in late 2016, and the second at the Grade-A Copa Gerdau in early 2017 where she had been a finalist a year earlier.
+Following these titles, she played in only two more ITF junior tournaments that year, both of which were major events.
+She capped off her junior career by winning her first major title at the US Open where she defeated fellow American Coco Gauff in the final and did not drop a set during the tournament.
 Anisimova was also a member of the United States team that won the 2017 Junior Fed Cup, but did not play in the final tie due to illness.